-phone number This is the number of the remote computer to which you want to connect.
+- phone number This is the number of the remote computer to which you want to connect.
 You can embed equal signs, which represent secondary dial tones, and dashes, which represent four-second delays, in the phone number.
-A sample phone number might be 4084551222-341.
-This number contains an area code and number, two dashes for an eight second delay and an extension. system-name This is the name of a system that is listed in the /usr/lib/uucp/Systems file.
+A sample phone number might be 4084551222--341.
+This number contains an area code and number, two dashes for an eight second delay and an extension. - system-name This is the name of a system that is listed in the /usr/lib/uucp/Systems file.
 The cu command obtains the telephone number and the baud rate of system-name from this file.
-The -sn. and -l options should not be m this file.
-The -s, -n, and -i options should not be used with system-name.
-To see the list of computers in the Systems file, enter uuname.

-This is the device name of the serial line connected to the remote computer.
-It has the form ttyXX, where XX is the number of a serial line.

-Connects directly with serial line instead of making a phone connection.
+The -s, -n, and -l options should not be used with system-name.
+To see the list of computers in the Systems file, enter uuname. - -1 line This is the device name of the serial line connected to the remote computer.
+It has the form ttyXX, where XX is the number of a serial line. - -l line dir Connects directly with serial line instead of making a phone connection.